subvisual/notedown/README.md

 NoteDown works like a diary, where you write one note after the other.
 Time is the only thing connecting notes.
 To find something, you can either scroll all the way down or use the search.
 You should use the search as it works in text, file names, links, it even works for text inside PDFs!

 Since you cannot use tags or links like in other note-taking applications, the way to relate information is with keywords.
-For instance, all my notes related to NoteDown start, or end, with the word `@notedown`.
+For instance, all my notes related to NoteDown start, or end, with the word `notedown`.
 This makes it very easy for me to look it up.
 When I need to save a link to a page talking about Vim, I paste the link and then write a couple of related words such as `vim`, `editor`, or `workflow`.
+Search is full-text search, which means you can use `NOT`, `OR`, `AND`, `+` to refine the search.
+You can even use prefix, for instance, to find every word starting with _note_: `note*`.

 ### Notes List